-Our industry, along with just about all others, often get requests that aren’t perfectly suited for our day-to-day core business strengths.
-Do you offer everything your client/prospect needs?
+Our industry often gets requests that aren’t perfectly suited for our day-to-day core business strengths.
+Does good Client Relationship Management mean offering everything your client/prospect needs?
 Most of us have solid strengths in certain fields and weaknesses in others.
-Owning up to what you can do best and where you might need to utilize your independent contractor network can be a game changer.
+Owning up to what you can do best versus where to utilize an independent contractor matters.

 Being equipped with the right attitude and company philosophy can help you make those delicate decisions.
 When you know what you’re good at, what your clients need, and what you can deliver, you will be set up for success.
 All you need now is a core group of trusted vendor relationships to help you build a strong external team.
 Pair this with exceptional client relationship management skills and you are on the path to success.
 However, this is not always the case, so here are things to think about when these questionable opportunities come along.

 There are options to consider when you are out of your company comfort zone

 You don’t have to take on every project by yourself, but it’s not wrong to try!

 This is a great opportunity to rely on those in your trusted community to help you design and build the perfect team.
 In our industry, there are many different solutions to problems.
 Sometimes, you will have no option but to outsource the project or hand it over completely to someone who specializes in this task.
 Understanding and acknowledging our strengths has allowed us to build sound relationships to help us keep our clients happy with our work.
 This option has a high level of success.

 Try and execute the project with the current staff

 Could this be a set up for the perfect storm?
 We think this is an “at-risk” option.
 It’s also a great opportunity for your company to fail and destroy your reputation.
 Quickly.
 Overpromise and under-deliver will always work against you in any circumstance.
 If your staff does not have the skillset to deliver an outstanding finished product, now is not the time to teach and learn.